CSi-Studio/3D-MSNet/README.md

 # 3D-MSNet: A point cloud based deep learning model for untargeted feature detection and quantification in profile LC-HRMS data

-If you meet any problem in running or training 3D-MSNet, feel free to contact ***wangruimin@westlake.edu.cn***

 ## Highlights
-- **Novelty:** 3D-MSNet achieves lossless high-dimensional feature detection and quantification, by considering LC-MS feature detection problem as a 3D point cloud instance segmentation problem.
+- **Novelty:** 3D-MSNet enables direct spatial analysis on lossless 3D MS data for the first time, considering the feature extraction problem as an instance segmentation task on LC-MS point clouds.
-- **Accuracy:** 3D-MSNet achieved the best accuracy in terms of feature detection and quantification on the test datasets.
+- **Accuracy:** 3D-MSNet achieved the best performance in feature detection and quantification compared to popular software in metabolomics and proteomics.
-- **Applicability:** 3D-MSNet can be widely applied to various MS systems and acquisition methods.
+- **Reliability:** 3D-MSNet achieved the best performance on all the three benchmark datasets (metabolomics TripleTOF 6600, metabolomics QE HF, proteomics Orbitrap XL) with the same pre-trained model (trained on metabolomics TripleTOF 6600).
-- **Efficiency:** 3D-MSNet spends reasonable analysis time by accelerating with GPU, which is similar to traditional methods and about 5 times faster than other deep learning methods.
+- **Efficiency:** 3D-MSNet spent similar analysis time as traditional methods and about five times faster than other deep-learning-based methods.
-- **Potentiality:** 3D-MSNet can obtain better accuracy on bigger annotated training datasets.
+- **Open source:** We open-sourced 3D-MSNet in order to promote the accuracy of MS data interpretation more broadly.
+- **Dataset:** We provide open access to our training dataset, named the 3DMS dataset.
+Each signal point in the 3DMS dataset was manually annotated with an instance label, indicating whether the point belongs to a feature and to which feature it belongs.

 ## Environment
 ##### Recommended